Al-Borno-Lab/mousearm/README.md

 # Demo

 ## STEP 1: Create a new Conda environment
-In an Anaconda terminal, run `conda create -n "mousearm-test"` or any environment name.
+In an Anaconda terminal, run `conda create -n "mousearm-test python=3.11 -y"` or any environment name.
 Activate the environment with `conda activate mousearm-test`.

 ## STEP 2: Install opensim via conda